Who are we?

 Rev'd Dr Garnet Parris: Director LLI cic from Jan 2013 resigned 2016.
 Garnet has a brilliant grasp of the field we work in - in terms of understanding our Shared Histories and Heritage and is happy to continue to act in an advisory role.

-Dr Marian Gwyn has agreed to be an Advisor for LLI.
+Dr Marian Gwyn undertakes advisory roles for LLI.
 Marian is Welsh speaking and based in Wales.
 Marian was initially supported by Learning Links International during her PhD studies when she undertook research in Jamaica.
 Then as an independent consultant in heritage studies she has supported our work in heritage research and telling the stories of our shared histories.
-Marian currently leads Black History Month developments in North West Wales, working with Race Council Cymru as Heritage and Black History Manager.
-We very much value Marian's support and encouragement.
+Marian currently leads Black History Month developments in North West Wales, working with Race Council Cymru as Director of Heritage.
+We very much value Marian's specialist support and encouragement.

-Barrie Buels from Crestmere Accounting has taken on the role of managing our accounts and will now be presenting them to Companies House and making sure our Community Interest Statement is promoted each year, as well as providing additional business support.
+Barrie Buels from Crestmere Accounting has taken on the role of managing our accounts and will now be presenting them to Companies House and making sure our Community Interest Statement is promoted each year, as well as providing additional business support and Crestmere has now taken on the role of bookkeeper, working with the LLI team.